 Are you a teenager and have received a DUI in Georgia?

 This website is designed to give you valuable information regarding DUI and the penalties one faces for even a first time DUI offense.
 These implications become even steeper for someone under the age of 21 who is charged with DUI.
 Georgia residents are aware that 21 is the legal drinking age in the state.
 No person under the age of 21 should be drinking at all, and no teenager should be drinking and driving.
 Drivers under the age of 21 face a much lower legal BAC limit.
 You can read weekly updates on DUI Law on the Georgia DUI Information Blog.

-Georgia DUI Attorney Richard Lawson has been helping teenager and people under the age of 21 with their DUI cases for almost 20 years.
+Georgia DUI Attorney Richard Lawson has been helping teenager and people under the age of 21 with their DUI cases for more than 20 years.
 He started his career as a Georgia DUI Prosecutor and now devotes his life to defending people under the age of 21 with their DUI cases.
-Your defense begins with a 10 Day Letter or you will lose your drivers license.
-The 10 day letter is essential, it requests your Georgia ALS Hearing.
+Your defense begins with a 30 Day Letter or you will lose your drivers license.
+The 30 day letter is essential, it requests your Georgia ALS Hearing.